53rd Street station (BMT Fourth Avenue Line): 2017

 As part of the Metropolitan Transportation Authority's 2015–2019 Capital Program, the station, along with thirty other New York City Subway stations, were scheduled to undergo a complete overhaul as part of the Enhanced Station Initiative.
 Updates were to include cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, improved signage, and improved station lighting.
 From January to May 2016, Grimshaw Architects worked on a design for the station's renovation, with Arup Group acting as a consultant.
 The award for Package 1 of the renovations, which covered renovations at the Prospect Avenue, 53rd Street, and Bay Ridge Avenue stations on the BMT Fourth Avenue Line, was awarded on November 30, 2016.
 Citnalta-Forte Joint Venture was selected to renovate the three stations under a $72 million design–build contract, the first such contract in the subway system's history.
 The station was closed on March 27, 2017, for these renovations, and reopened on September 8, 2017, ahead of schedule.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the 53rd Street station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.